kieferk/dfply/README.md

 For many examples of these decorators and how they can be used together to achieve different types of behavior on piped DataFrames, please see the source code!

+## Contributing

+By all means please feel free to comment or contribute to the package.
+If you submit an issue, pull request, or ask for something to be added I will do my best to respond promptly.
+The TODO list below has an ongoing list of things that still need to be resolved.

 ## TODO: